Games & Quizzes

 /ˈwestərn/

-situated in west, or directed towards or facing west. film, television drama, or novel about cowboys in western North America.
+Coming from, found in, or facing towards the west. film, television drama, or novel about cowboys in western North America.

 /ˈnēT͟Hər/